karachi-katas/FantasyBattle-Refactoring-Kata/README.md

 - An object created by f
 - An object passed as an argument to f
 - An object held in an instance variable of C

+The method should not invoke methods on objects that are returned by any of the allowed functions.
+In other words, **talk to friends, not to strangers.**